 The City Council directed staff to begin implementation of the updated plan following the Dec.
 5, 2017, City Council meeting, when the plan was adopted.

-Does this mean all use of chemicals will stop immediately?
+Does this mean all use of chemicals will stop?

-No. The first steps are to educate city staff and contractors on the updated Integrated Pest Management Plan and execute amendments to contracts/approve proposals with landscaping and building maintenance companies to reflect the new plan (including the applicable approaches and costs).
-These two steps are expected to be completed by mid-2018.
+No. The first steps were to educate city staff and contractors on the updated Integrated Pest Management Plan and execute amendments to contracts/approve proposals with landscaping and building maintenance companies to reflect the updated plan (including the applicable approaches and costs).

 To protect public safety